agsb/minute/docs/Logicskeeb.md

 Must define timers of duration and interval for select a tap (single press-and-release click), a dual tap (dual fast click) and a held (stay pressed then released).
 No auto repeat for keys.

+That "tapping terms" for define dual tap, tap or held, must could be changed using _combos_ for increase or decrease.

 Actions could be defined for sequences of

     1. tap then tap, normal use